iamphedz/CookieCartJS/README.md

 	CookieCart.deleteCookie(key);
 ```

-## functions in handling data in localStorage
+## Methods used in handling data from localStorage

 ```javascript
 CookieCart.localStorageSetCart(cart_instance),